orbitofdeceit/orbitofdeceit.github.io/_posts/2015-11-27-uranus-in-the-ascendant.md

 tags: haiku
 ---
 A jar that you use
-Manifested bad Feng Shui
+Will manifest bad Feng Shui
-Expect an upgrade
+Prepare to upgrade